 Placement may be recommended within a special school or provision when a child's education needs cannot be met in their catchment school.
-This will be based upon the assessment of the child's education needs by a range of people, for example, their parents, teacher, school medical officer, educational psychologist and health as appropriate.
+This will be based upon the assessment of the child's education needs by their parents, teacher, school medical officer and education psychologist.

 The Authority may also determine that particular pupils are to be placed in any school in order to meet specific educational or other exceptional needs, as determined by the Authority.
-These placements will take priority over any of the 3 priorities above.
+These placements will take priority over any of the 5 priorities above.